 Put the seedling in a deep hole, up to the top set of leaves.
 The covered stems will put out other roots, and you will have a stronger, healthier plant.

 Tomatoes need feeding.
 Use some long-term fertiliser pellets or regularly feed when you water.
 Feeding also improves the flavour of the fruit

-Tomatoes grow well besides Carrot, Celery, Chives, Parsley, Marigold and Basil.
+Tomatoes grow well beside Carrot, Celery, Chives, Parsley, Marigold and Basil.